Hypostatic model of personality: Nearest-neighbor comparison

 Nearest-neighbor comparison of two persons in a sample involves comparing a person A with the person B who has the closest match to A on one or more given criteria.
-It is also called the method of hypostatic definition, because of "defining" a person through her genus (in this case the nearest neighbor) by outlining her differentia.
+It is also called the method of hypostatic definition, because of "defining" a person through their genus (in this case the nearest neighbor) by outlining their differentia.
 By comparing two very similar persons and trying to detect the differences between them, the researcher obtains a deeper knowledge of both persons.

 The steps of the technique are: